remexre/remexre.github.io/content/everyday-database.md

 +++
-date = 2017-08-09
+date = 2018-03-24
 draft = true
-tags = ["Databases"]
-title = "My Ideal Everyday Database"
+tags = ["Databases", "Logic Programming", "Project Ideas"] title = "My Ideal Everyday Database"
 +++

-**NOTE**: I haven't taken a class on databases or really read anything but the Wikipedia page on the CAP theorem, so I probably say a *lot* of stupid things here.
+**NOTE**: I haven't taken a class on databases or read much from the field, so I probably say a *lot* of stupid things here.

-SQL, First Class Tables, Sets, Less Weirdness, Easier-to-parse Query Language